etruel/wpematico/readme.txt

 * Fixes a warning when activates some addons at same time.
 * Added new filters by campaign types.
 * Tweaks on how to load the Bulk Actions.
+* **Enlarges the version required for the professional addon to 1.4**
+* **Professional Add-on:**
+* Improves the Pro options for Images Metabox.
+* Improves some filters to make featured the RSS images.
+* Added an option to try to handle cases where images are delivered through a script and the correct file extension isn't available.
+* Fixes the Image rename feature when the image extension is missed, by adding '.jpg'
+* Fixes by adding the Featured Image as empty string to the post content when there is not a featured image.
+* Improvements on Custom function for uploads.
+* New feature to overwrite, rename or keep the duplicated images by names.

 = 1.3.8.4 =
 * Improved getting the source permalinks and redirecting to the source sites.